TruongHoangPhuLoc/truonghoangphuloc.github.io/_posts/2025-01-03-geolocation-visualization.markdown

 It took me a whole day to research ELK ecosystem and finally I ended up with the migration from GeoIP processor to external API call for log enrichment.
 To achieve that, I leveraged a logstash filter plugin called [http](https://www.elastic.co/guide/en/logstash/current/plugins-filters-http.html), which allows me to call an external API and use the results to enrich the documents before ingesting them to elasticsearch.

 #### IPinfo
 I decided to use IPinfo as an external API for IP-based log enrichment.
-The json object of the results is almost identical to previous setup, the fields needed for geolocation and visualization are available
+The json object of the results is almost identical to previous setup, the fields needed for geolocation and visualization are available.

 Example json object result of IP 8.8.4.4
 ```
 {